PedroAugustoDeOliveira/PedroAugustoDeOliveira/README.md

 ### Welcome Here!

-Hi,  I'm Pedro Augusto, a Front End Developer <br>
+Hi,  I'm Pedro Augusto, Software Developer <br>
 I'm passionate about solving problems.
 Specially if they help others, and not only me.<br>